shj0113/Metamodel-RBF/README.md

 ```

 ### Dependencies and packages
-Install the required dependencies and packages using pip:
+We install the required dependencies and packages using pip:
 ```
 (rbf) $ pip install idaes-pse==1.13.0
 (rbf) $ pip install scipy pandas numpy matplotlib